API Best Practices

 Avoid DNS caching

-Fleet API high availability is guarenteed by dynamic IPs; addresses behind the DNS can change abruptly during regular operation.
+Fleet API high availability is guaranteed by dynamic IPs; addresses behind the DNS can change abruptly during regular operation.
 Excessive DNS TTL/caching can lead to stale DNS information.
 This can cause connection issues and errors.

 The recommendation is to avoid altering the DNS TTL setting (use the default) to ensure that the DNS resolver is configured to follow the TTL values provided by the authoritative DNS servers.

-Avoid frequently polling device data
+Avoid polling device data

 Ensure authorization tokens are not expired before making API calls

-FleetAPI bearer token used for authorization are simple JWT tokens.
+Fleet API bearer token used for authorization are simple JWT tokens.
 Before calling the API, renew tokens if they are within a minute of expiration.
 Securely caching tokens is a viable option for distributed applications.

 Respect local privacy laws and data governance

 Fleet API is localized in multiple regions in accordance with local regulation (CCPA, GDPR, PIPL, etc.).
-The API may return some errors to guide developers, but it is the developers responsibility to comply with security, data privacy, data transfer, and data governance regulations.
+The API may return some errors to guide developers, but it is the developer's responsibility to comply with security, data privacy, data transfer, and data governance regulations.

 Secure private keys and secrets at all time

 Follow best security practices when manipulating private keys and secrets.
-Modern cloud providers offer key management services (such as AWS Key Management Service, Azure Key Vault, and Google Cloud Key Management Service) or hardware security module (HSM) solutions to create and manage private keys & secrets securely.
+Modern cloud providers offer key management services (such as AWS Key Management Service, Azure Key Vault, and Google Cloud Key Management Service) or hardware security module (HSM) solutions to create and manage private keys and secrets securely.
 It is important to not extract or transmit private keys over the network, particularly if they are not encrypted.

 Validate vehicle state after timeout errors

 Timeouts can happen before or after a command is sent and executed in a vehicle, making it difficult to determine the vehicle's state when a timeout occurs.
 It is the developer's responsibility to ensure the vehicle is in the desired state.
-Most FleetAPI commands are stateful and can be safely retried, but some commands (such as honk_horn and media_next_track) may result in duplicated actions.
+Most Fleet API commands are stateful and can be safely retried, but some commands (such as honk_horn and media_next_track) may result in duplicated actions.
 Therefore, developers should exercise caution when retrying these commands to avoid unintended consequences.

 Rate limits for authentication requests